 How to Tell if Your Face is Symmetrical | The Upside Down Test

 This test originated from an art school exercise devised to reduce mental conflict.
 By turning an image upside down you perceive things differently and immediately see the asymmetrical features that stand out the most, which can then help you choose the image that best represents your client.
 This test is great for tethered-capture when you have the ability to quickly flip the image while shooting to determine which side is the most flattering for your client.

-Images used in the article were taken directly from the Headshot Photography 101 Workshop coming next month to SLR Lounge Premium – upgrade today so you don’t miss out on new content released weekly!
+Images used in the article were taken directly from the Headshot Photography 101 Workshop in SLR Lounge Premium – upgrade today so you don’t miss out on new content released weekly!